 Conservative treatment involves stretching the calf and hamstring muscles.
 Avoid going barefoot.
 It is important to ice the heel and use a stiff shank supportive shoe as well as arch supports.
-At Family Foot and Ankle Center of Maine we carry a full line of inexpensive prefabricated arch supports.
+At Penobscot Family Foot and Ankle Center of Maine we carry a full line of inexpensive prefabricated arch supports.
 Sometimes custom molded orthotics are necessary.
 We usually recommend the use of a night splint and elastic arch band.
 Women may find relief wearing a higher heeled shoe.
 Corticosteroid injections can be very helpful.

 If someone fails conservative treatment we commonly perform a surgical plantar fascial release which is almost always curative.
 There is no need to remove the heel spur.

 Plantar fasciitis is the most common foot injury that we see.